-- A supplier implements/provides a service (e.g., microwave). - A client uses a service provided by some supplier. - The client must follow certain instructions to obtain the service (e.g., supplier assumes that client powers on, closes door, and heats something that is not explosive). - If instructions are followed, the client would expect that the service does what is required (e.g., a lunch box is heated). - The client does not care how the supplier implements it. - What then are the benefits and obligations os the two parties?
+- A supplier implements/provides a service (e.g., microwave). - A client uses a service provided by some supplier. - The client are required to follow certain instructions to obtain the service (e.g., supplier assumes that client powers on, closes door, and heats something that is not explosive). - If instructions are followed, the client would expect that the service does what is guaranteed (e.g., a lunch box is heated). - The client does not care how the supplier implements it.

-benefits obligations
+• What then are the benefits and obligations os the two parties?

-CLIENT obtain a service follow instructions

-SUPPLIER give instructions provide a service

-- There is a contract between two parties, violated if: - The instructions are not followed.
-[Client's fault] - Instructions followed, but service not satisfactory.
+benefits obligations CLIENT obtain a service follow instructions SUPPLIEF 2 assun ne instructions followed provide a service There is a C ontract between two parties, vio blated if: • The instructions are not followed.
+[Client's fault] Instructions followed, but service not satisfactory.
 [Supplier's fault]